Packaging apps is fun so why should we try to do anything useful out of it?

 for his one-sided love of side-effects where something as obvious as importing

-of mapping the entire software life-cycle and its infinite amount of
+entire software life-cycle and its infinite amount of side-effects into our

-almost as if they were looking to introduce some kind of complex causality.
+mind.
+Almost as if they were looking to introduce some kind of complex

 Another fact is that Python people cannot just simply have a main file, after